 This was the era of Dryden, Farquhar, Vanbrugh, and Congreve; the reconstruction of London took place after the Great Fire under Christopher Wren’s capable architectural administration; and a Royal Society charter carried with it the promise of the Enlightenment under Newton’s and Hoyle’s orderly universe.

 Charles II was freshly returned from his exile in the Hague when he triumphantly landed in England in 1660.
 He was greeted amidst considerable fanfare extending from his landing at Dover to his processional route to London.
 Here was a man whose father was beheaded a mere decade prior, was twice defeated by the New Model Army, and forced to flee in disguise through the countryside, taking cover in trees and churches before escaping in a common fishing boat.
 This man was now welcomed back to his native land as the rightful king.
-In fact, the statutes of Cromwell were all discarded and new parchments now acknowledged Charles II as the rightful King of England since 1649 (the date of the regicide of Charles I).
+In fact, the statutes of Cromwell were all discarded and new parchments now acknowledged Charles II as having been the rightful King of England since 1649 (the date of the regicide of Charles I).

 Charles II was the eldest son of Charles I and Henrietta Maria.
 As a child Prince Charles was reared with a subtle affinity for Catholicism.
 Whereas Protestantism represented the power in England, Catholicism was always closer to his heart.
 Charles had neither the fantastical belief in the “divine right of kings” like his grandfather nor the melancholic disposition of his father.
 Charles was a man who had experienced great tragedy and loss in his life, but he strived for all manner of pleasantry and hedonism.
 He was dubbed “The Merry Monarch” for his fun-loving, amiable, romantic, and glamorous disposition.
 However, his life was not free from scandal.
 In fact Winston Churchill labels the court of Charles II as “one unceasing flagrant and brazen scandal.”
 The great weakness of King Charles II were his insatiable carnal appetites.
 The scandals began during his exile in Paris where his licentious and cavalier behavior shocked the French court.
 His reputation gradually declined among European royalty and he was asked to depart Paris with a pension.
 His unsavory lust continued for the remainder of his life and became common knowledge among the commoners.
 He was known to have maintained a number of mistresses: Barbara Villiers (who became the Duchess of Cleveland and the Countess of Castlemaine), Louise de Kérouaille (who became the baroness of Petersfield, Countess of Farehem, and Duchess of Portsmouth), and the actress Nell Gwyn (who was not rewarded with titles despite being a well-known, long-serving mistress of the king).
 In sum, the king never had any legitimate children but he acknowledged no less than fourteen children from seven different mistresses.